quantumgardener/qg.blog/content/notes/Mediabank.md

 # 2. Cataloging

-To be fully cataloged, every digital asset will have:
+To be fully cataloged, I aim to have every digital asset with:
 - Date/Time (When)
 - Location (Where)
 - GPS coordinates (a bit more where)